theGreen-Coder/MCTB/GSoC25.md

 - Evaluate state of the art LLMs on psychometric divergent thinking tests
 - Evaluate the impact of reasoning-focused fine-tuning and prompting on divergent thinking abilities.
-- Provide an open-source codebase to facilitate this process
+- Provide an open-source codebase to facilitate LLM divergent thinking evaluation

 ## Results and Discussion
 ### Divergent Association Task (DAT)